awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 RDS Custom for Oracle automation uses IMDSv2 by default, by setting `HttpTokens=enabled` on the underlying Amazon EC2 instance\.
 However, you can use IMDSv1 if you want\.
 For more information, see [Configure the instance metadata options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-options.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-## Step 4: Grant required permissions to your IAM principal<a name="custom-setup-orcl.iam-user"></a>
+## Step 4: Grant required permissions to your IAM user or role<a name="custom-setup-orcl.iam-user"></a>

-Make sure that the IAM principal that creates the CEV or DB instance has either of the following policies:
+Make sure that the IAM user or role that creates the CEV or RDS Custom DB instance has either of the following policies:
 + The `AdministratorAccess` policy
 + The `AmazonRDSFullAccess` policy with required permissions for Amazon S3 and AWS KMS \(required for both CEV and DB creation\), CEV creation, and DB instance creation\.